Frequently Asked Questions . . . FAQ

 Need help with wiring diagrams for your trailer?
 Not sure about what connector to use or how to wire the lights or brakes?
 Electrical questions are important, so we have articles about it.

-We have the answers all spelled out on our Trailer Wiring Diagrams page with explanations on wire size, wire colors and choices for tow vehicle connectors.
-Also, this short article about trailer lights and wires tells more about routing, splicing and other details.
+Third, we also have this short article about trailer lights and wires which tells more about routing, splicing and other details.

 The Frame is the base of the whole trailer, so make it right first, and that helps everything else.
 Here are a few articles about that might help to achieve it.